 SCORM is focused on launching training content and tracking interactions.
 It specifies the communication method between eLearning platforms and content; if both support SCORM, everyone will play nicely together.
-SCORM stands for Shareable Content Object Reference Model and it was developed, and is now managed, by Advanced Distributed Learning Initiative (ADL) to support the Department of Defense.
+SCORM stands for Sharable Content Object Reference Model and it was developed, and is now managed, by Advanced Distributed Learning Initiative (ADL) to support the Department of Defense.

 There are technically five versions of SCORM: SCORM 1.1, SCORM 1.2, SCORM 2004 2nd Edition, SCORM 2004 3rd Edition and SCORM 2004 4th Edition.
 All of the different versions of SCORM govern the same two things: packaging content and exchanging data at Run-Time.